Brooklyn Restaurant Guide

 Every listing includes:

-• A clear, BS-free breakdown of why the restaurant is worth your time
+• a clear, BS-free breakdown of why the restaurant is worth your time

-• Direct links to the restaurant's website, Google Maps, and Yelp profiles
+• direct links to the restaurant’s website, Google Maps, and Yelp profiles

 Built For People Who Take Eating Seriously